-- blastp compares an amino acid sequence against a protein sequence database; - blastn compares a nucleotide sequence against a nucleotide sequence database; - blastx compares the six-frame conceptual translation products of a nucleotide sequence (both strands) against a protein sequence database; - tblastn compares a protein sequence against a nucleotide sequence database dynamically translated in all six reading frames (both strands); - tblastx compares the six-frame translations of a nucleotide sequence against the six-frame translations of a nucleotide sequence database. - Are you getting any results from blastx? tblastn?
+- blastp compares an amino acid sequence against a protein sequence database; - blastn compares a nucleotide sequence against a nucleotide sequence database; - blastx compares the six-frame conceptual translation products of a nucleotide sequence (both strands) against a protein sequence database; - tblastn compares a protein sequence against a nucleotide sequence database dynamically translated in all six reading frames (both strands); - tblastx compares the six-frame translations of a nucleotide sequence against the six-frame translations of a nucleotide sequence database.

+- Are you getting any results from blastx? tblastn?
 What about blastn? - What is your gene? (hint: after running a blastn against Toxoplasma ME49 (Target organism) genomic sequence (Target Data Type), click on the "link to the genome browser".
 In the genome browser zoom out to see what gene is in the area).

-4. Viewing data on a gene page.

-Note: For this exercise use http://plasmodb.org/

-- a.
-Find the gene page for cysteine-tRNA ligase (PF3D7_1015200). - How did you navigate to this gene?
-What other ways could you get there? - Examine the information at the top of the gene page: - o What is the gene name? - o What chromosome is this gene on? - Explore the "shortcuts" section at the top of the gene page try clicking on the magnifying glass.
+- Viewing data on a gene page.
+Note: For this exercise use http://plasmodb.org/ - a.
+Find the gene page for cysteine-tRNA ligase (PF3D7\1015200). - There are several ways to navigate to the gene page using either the gene ID or the gene product name How did you navigate to this gene?
+What other ways could you get there? - Examine the information at the top of the gene page: - What is the gene name? - What chromosome is this gene on? - Explore the "shortcuts" section at the top of the gene page try clicking on the magnifying glass.
 This option opens up a preview of various sections of the gene page for quick access.